This information is about how to get high plasma (blood) levels of Ascorbic Acid via oral dosing.

 Start out taking 1 teaspoon of ascorbic acid morning and evening, then add 1 teaspoon at midday.
 The next step is adding 1 teaspoon mid-morning and mid-afternoon.
 You are aiming to absorb as much Ascorbic Acid as possible before the bowel starts to loosen.

-If the bowel becomes too loose for comfort you can increase frequency and reduce the amount until the bowel settles down.
+If the bowel becomes too loose for comfort its time to reduce the amount and carefully increase dose frequency until the bowel settles down.
 Then gently increase the amount of the dose again.
 For example have ½ teaspoon every hour or two, when tolerated increase the amount each dose.

 Long Term Maintenance

 It’s worth knowing what your bowel tolerance actually is.
-You’ll gain insight into the benefit of ascorbic acid plus have the experience to use this marvelous compound as a powerful therapy.
+You’ll gain insight into the benefit of ascorbic acid plus have the experience to use this marvellous compound as a powerful therapy.

-An interesting part of this experience is learning how much ascorbic acid your body can actually soak up.
-When unwell its easy to soak up 30 grams in a day.
+An interesting part of this experience is learning how much ascorbic acid your body can actually use.
+When very unwell it can be easy to soak up 30 grams in a day.

 When the task of staying at bowel tolerance has finished helping resolve your health challenge its time to reduce the dose back to daily maintenance – a baseline of 5 to 10 grams in divided doses.
 For children the baseline is about 1 gram daily for each year of age.

 Remember that ascorbic acid is a water soluble vitamin so a dose is effective for around six hours.
 Frequent dosing is best, minimum twice daily.